About the RAP program

 No. We encourage eligible families who have registered with The Housing Registry to apply to the Rental Assistance Program, as the Rental Assistance Program can provide some financial assistance while they are looking for more alternate housing.

 The Rental Assistance Program is a 'shelter' subsidy provided by the provincial government.
-Income Assistance is a government assistance that has a 'shelter' subsidy within it.
-You cannot receive two of the same form of subsidy from the government, so those receiving Income Assistance are not eligible until their income assistance has ended.
+Income assistance and disability assistance provided by the province also has a 'shelter' subsidy.
+You cannot receive two of the same form of subsidy from the government, so those receiving Income Assistance are not eligible unless their income assistance or disability assistance file has been closed (excluding Medical Services only).

-If it is necessary for you to go onto income assistance, you should receive your shelter portion from income assistance and not from the Rental Assistance Program.
+If it is necessary for you to go onto income assistance or disability assistance, you will receive a shelter payment from income assistance and not from the Rental Assistance Program.

 Do you have a question?
 Talk to someone at Rental Assistance Program.
 Call 604-433-2218 or 1-800-257-7756.